-Log analysis tools are used to create summary statistics, used for administering the performance of the web sites, diagnosis of problems and determining which information is of most interest to the public.
-The following information is collected for analysis only:
+This agency uses Google Analytics to create summary statistics, used for administering the performance of the website, diagnosis of problems and determining which information is of most interest to the public.
+This information is not identifiable by person and is only for summary statistical analysis.

 In order to protect the information being gathered this site has security measures in place including firewalls, encryption, and authenticated access to internal databases where needed.